nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Non-technical**
 *  **Guest**: A person invited to the wedding.
 *  **Vendor**: A supplier providing services or goods for a wedding, such as photographers, florists, caterers, etc.
 *  **RSVP Status**: The attendance response status of a guest.
-It can be either confirmed, pending, or declined.
+It can be either accepted, pending, or declined.
 *  **Tag**: A keyword or label assigned to an entry to categorize and easily filter it within the list.
 *  **Index**: A numerical value representing the position of an entry in a list, used to reference and perform operations on the contact.
 *  **Prefix**: Characters preceding details you input on the command line.
 Eg. n/ for name and e/ for email.